siddharth-stn/namaste-react/README.md

 - api call will be made.

 * useParams() hook to extract parameters from the query

   - import useParams() from react-router-dom

+# Creating declaring state variable in class based components

+- State is created whenever an instance of class is created.
+- State variable is created inside the constructor of the class.

+* if you want to create more than one state variable in class based components:

+- create as many state variables as you need in the this.state = {} object only